Higher U(1)-gerbe connections in geometric prequantization

-This also makes the group structure on these pairs manifest -- the \emph{quantomorphism group}: it is given by the evident pasting of triangular diagrams.
-In this form, the quantomorphism group is realized as an example of a very general construction that directly makes sense also in higher geometry: it is the {automorphism group} of a modulating morphism regarded as an object in the {slice topos} over the corresponding moduli stack -- a {relative automorphism group}.
-Also in this form the central property of the quantomorphism group -- the fact that over a connected manifold it is a $U(1)$-extension of the group of Hamiltonian symplectomorphisms -- is revealed to be just a special case of a very general extension phenomenon, expressed by the schematic diagrams below:
+i.e., it is a pair $(\phi, \eta)$, consisting of a diffeomorphism $\phi \colon X \xrightarrow{\simeq}X$ together with an equivalence of prequantum connections $\eta\colon \phi^* \nabla \xrightarrow{\simeq} \nabla$.
+This is precisely what is classically known as a \emph{quantomorphism} of $\nabla$.
+The slice point of view also makes the group structure on quantomorphisms manifest: it is given by the evident pasting of triangular diagrams.
+In this form, the \emph{quantomorphism group} of $\nabla$ is realized as an example of a very general construction that directly makes sense also in higher geometry: it is the {automorphism group} of a morphism regarded as an object in the slice over its target: a \emph{relative} automorphism group.
+Moreover, in this form one of the crucial properties of the quantomorphism group, namely, the fact that over a connected manifold the quantomorphism group is a $U(1)$-central extension of the group of Hamiltonian symplectomorphisms, is expressed by the schematic diagrams below:

-Our main theorems in \ref{TheCentralTheorems} below are a general account of canonical extensions induced by (higher) automorphism groups in slices over (higher, differential) moduli stacks in this fashion.